Pacific Northwest University of Health Sciences College of Osteopathic Medicine

 - Butler-Haney Hall is a 68,000-square-foot, state-of-the-art facility with a large auditorium and numerous classrooms for large- and small-group interaction, a spacious gross anatomy laboratory for pro-section and dissection, a large teaching lab for osteopathic manipulative medicine, research facilities, and a large clinical skills area for patient simulation and standardized patient interaction.
 Butler-Haney is designed with technology that enhances the student learning environment, and is home to the COM Dean, faculty, Academic Support, Library and Technology Services.

-- Cadwell Student Center is a 10,000-square-foot facility with classrooms, student lounge and study space.
+- Cadwell Student Center is a 10,000-square-foot facility with classrooms, labs, and faculty offices.

 - University Conference Center is a 10,300-square-foot facility used for conferences, classrooms, boardroom and study space.

-- PNWU consumes 10,000-square-foot of Iron Horse Lodge.
-There are many offices for multiple university offices located in this building along with administration.
+- PNWU consumes 10,000-square-feet of Iron Horse Lodge.
+There are multiple university offices located in this building along with administration.

 Student residence options:

 Students must secure their own housing.
-PNWU will assist students in their search for appropriate, affordable housing.
+PNWU is surrounded by neighborhoods with a variety of housing options.
+PNWU will assist students in their search for appropriate, affordable housing

 The PNWU-COM curriculum is carefully constructed to thoroughly prepare graduates for practice in any setting or specialty.
 In addition, the PNWU-COM educational program is tailored to meet the unique needs of patients in rural, medically underserved areas.
 Years I and II are on the Yakima campus.
 Years III and IV are spent in regional sites throughout the Pacific Northwest five-state region, supported by a regional assistant dean, and Yakima campus staff.
 The small class size encourages student involvement in many aspects of the university: student/faculty interaction, community clinical experience, activities, development, and community service.